Spring birding & flowers in the Western Mediterranean

 See the Getting here page in our DIY birding section, and do get in touch if you need any help!

-For this trip, we normally meet flights into Carcassonne from Manchester and will post a link to flights as soon as they are available.
+For this trip, we normally meet flights into Carcassonne from Manchester and London Stansted and will post a link to flights as soon as they are available.

 Click on the links below for flight details and pricing (track the price to get the best deal!).